dwkennedy/wxt536/README.md

     before publishing.
 WXT polling is controlled by GPS clock, /gps/SERIAL_NUMBER

 ### ingestMetTower.py
-    read files of json met data, output to netCDF4 file
+    read files of json met data (probably written by jsonListener.py), output to netCDF4 file

 ### jsonListener.py
     subscribe to wxt/SERIAL_NUMBER.  write all messages to json file.  open new files